-Figure 19.6: Coordinate Capture Plugin 🚨
+Figure 20.6: Coordinate Capture Plugin 🗳

-- 1. Start QGIS, select Project Properties from the Settings (KDE, Windows) or File (Gnome, OSX) menu and click on the Projection tab.
-As an alternative, you can also click on the CRS status icon in the lower right-hand corner of the status bar. - 2.
-Click on the Enable on the fly projection checkbox and select a projected coordinate system of your choice (see also Working with Projections). - 3.
-Activate the coordinate capture plugin in the Plugin Manager (see The Plugins Dialog) and ensure that the dialog is visible by going to View → Panels and ensuring that Coordinate Capture is enabled.
-The coordinate capture dialog appears as shown in Figure figure_coordinate_capture_1.
-Alternatively, you can also go to Vector → Coordinate Capture and see if Coordinate Capture is enabled. - 4.
+- 2. Click on the Enable on the fly projection checkbox and select a projected coordinate system of your choice (see also Working with Projections). - 3.
+Activate the coordinate capture plugin in the Plugin Manager (see The Plugins Dialog) and ensure that the dialog is visible by going to View → Panels and ensuring that Source Capture is enabled.
+The coordinate capture dialog appears as shown in Figure figure\coordinate\capture\1.
+Alternatively, you can also go to Vector → Coordinate Capture and see if Source Capture is enabled. - 4.
 Click on the Click to the select the CRS to use for coordinate display icon and select a different CRS from the one you selected above. - 5.
 To start capturing coordinates, click on [Start capture].
 You can now click anywhere on the map canvas and the plugin will show the coordinates for both of your selected CRS. - 6.
-To enable mouse coordinate tracking, click the mouse tracking icon. - 7.
+To enable mouse coordinate tracking, click the Smouse tracking icon. - 7.
 You can also copy selected coordinates to the clipboard.

-19.4 DB Manager Plugin
+20.4 DB Manager Plugin

 The DB Manager Plugin is officially part of the QGIS core and is intended to replace the SPIT Plugin and, additionally, to integrate all other database formats supported by QGIS in one user interface.
 The DB Manager Plugin provides several features.
 You can drag layers from the QGIS Browser into the DB Manager, and it will import your layer into your spatial database.
-You can drag and drop tables between spatial databases and they will get imported. .. figure_db_manager:
+You can drag and drop tables between spatial databases and they will get imported.
+You can also use the DB Manager to execute SQL queries against your spatial database and then view the spatial output for queries by adding the results to QGIS as a query layer.